 The Exposure Triangle is the visual representation of the relationship between three main components of the Exposure: ISO, Shutter Speed, and Aperture.

 Photographers need to know and understand proper ISO settings.
 For example, if you want more saturation and less noise and more details, go for ISO 100.
 If you want less saturation and details, go for a higher number, like an ISO of 400.
 Each time you increase the ISO to a level, the sensor’s sensitivity is doubled (ISO 100 to ISO 200, ISO 200 to ISO 400, and so on).
-This means that you are actually allowing twice the amount of light into the sensor.
+This means that you need half the amount of light hitting your sensor for the same exposure.
 Thus, exposure is increased by a factor of 2.

 In the same manner, if you want to take a photo of the early evening skyline, you will need to consider that it is already dark, so you will need a high shutter speed to properly capture the image.
 What you can do is increase the level of sensitivity to 3200 so that exposure is increased by five (100-200-400-800-1600-3200).